 6. Set Up Logic to Determine Which Questions Respondents See

-To do so, we'll copy our email campaign and upload a dummy contact with some dummy contact data and our email address.
+To do so, we will copy our email campaign and upload a dummy contact with some dummy contact data and our email address.
 We'll then send ourselves the invite, click the link and confirm that all of our original survey questions from the previous survey are populating.

-For the follow-up survey questions we'll set up the inverse of this, since we only want returning respodents, whose Invite Custom Field 1 is answered or not empty.
+- For the follow-up survey questions we'll set up the inverse of this, since we only want returning respondents, whose Invite Custom Field 1 is answered or not empty.

 7. Send Out Your Email Campaign Invites